ClassicDIY/ClassicMQTT/code/Python/README.md

 **Parameters:**
 ```
 --classic <ClassicHost>     : The IP address of your Midnite Classic Solar Controller, no default.
 --classic_port <502>        : The prot for the Classic MODBUS, defaults to 502 if unspecified.
+--classic_name <Classic>    : The name used in the Android app when adding a controller to the nav bar.
 --mqtt <127.0.0.1>          : The IP or URL of the MQTT Broker, defaults to 127.0.0.1 if unspecified.
 --mqtt_port <1883>          : The port to you to connect to the MQTT Broker, defaults to 1883 if unspecified.
 --mqtt_root <ClassicMQTT>   : The root for your MQTT topics, defaults to ClassicMQTT if unspecified.